twadada/Machine-Translation/README.md

 # Machine-Translation

-Chainer implementation of an attention-based neural machine translation model.[Luong et al., 2015]
+Chainer-based implementation of neural machine translation model with attention mecanism.[Luong et al., 2015]

 ## About
-This software is a python3 implementation of attention-based neural machine translation (NMT) model proposed by [Luong et al., 2015].
+This software is a Chainer-based implementation of a neural machine translation (NMT) model with attention mechanism proposed by [Luong et al., 2015].
 More specifically, it uses bidirectional LSTMs as an encoder and a single LSTM as a decoder.
 For the attention mechanism, it uses general attention.
 Sentence length is kept the same in each mini-batch to avoid padding.
-As a neural network toolkit, it uses Chainer.

 ## Requirement